 Try finding an accountability partner, joining a group of people all working towards a similar goal or lifestyle, connecting with your core values to build personal accountability, or hiring a coach.

 Your goals are achievable, and results are maintainable, but you make success more likely when you reach out for support.

 You don’t have to do this alone.
-At Vive Nutrition, we are ready to give you the support and accountability you need to succeed.
+At Planos, we are ready to give you the support and accountability you need to succeed.
 So consider this your official invitation to join our team and take your results to the next level.
-Check out the online coaching options we have available and apply now to join us!
+Fill out our application today!

 1. Norcross JC, Vangarelli DJ.
 The resolution solution: Longitudinal examination of New Year’s change attempts.
 Journal of Substance Abuse.
 1988 Jan 1;1(2):127-34.